 Especially since it's the only example of this item that I've ever seen.

-Which is surprising because I've always assumed that Ludo sets were reliable sellers in the 60's and 70's,even without the added oomph of a Camberwick branding.
+Which is really surprising because I'd always assumed that Ludo sets were still reliable sellers in the 60's and 70's,even without the added oomph of a Camberwick branding.

-Always nice to see a still photograph used for the box,rather than an illustration.Particularly when it wasn't actually lifted from any of the series footage.And this is indeed one of many that were seperately staged and shot specifically for merchandising purposes - the Hamlyn picture books and 1969 postcard set being other notable recipients.
+Always nice to see a still photograph used for the box,rather than an illustration.Particularly when it was one of those that was specifically staged and shot just for merchandising purposes.